EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify that at least one of each kind of the proposed algorithms are supported.

+* Verify that the ephemeral public key type and algorithm is supported.

-If any verification step fails, the message MUST be discarded and the protocol discontinued.
+If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

 ## EDHOC Message 2 {#asym-msg2}